• Skip to primary navigation

 assembled unbaked oval ramekin filled and various other smaller casserole dishes also filled

-Why We Love This Spinach Artichoke Dip
+Why You'll Love This Spinach Artichoke Dip

 • Incredibly easy to make

-• We cook the garlic first before adding it to the dip which mellows the flavor
+• We cook the garlic first before adding it to the dip, which mellows the flavor

-• It takes just about 10 minutes to mix up and 20 to 25 to bake
+• It takes just about 10 minutes to mix up and 20 to 25 minutes to bake

 • It's a great way to get your kiddos to eat spinach